Blog

 8. Implement an Automated Data Loss Prevention (DLP) Solution

-Integrating an automated DLP solution like Metomic is essential for safeguarding sensitive information within SaaS platforms.
+Integrating an automated and modern DLP solution like Metomic is essential for safeguarding sensitive information within SaaS platforms, like Google Drive and Slack.
 A DLP system automatically monitors, detects, and responds to potential data breaches or leaks by enforcing rules and policies around data access and transfer.

 How Metomic Helps Balance Security and Productivity